a84t/odin-recipes/README.md

 # odin-recipes
-his is a first index.html that GitHUB and Git will commodates, exploring Git commands such as git clone ~ takes data from GitHUB and clones it to local cd 'repos' touch ~ creates file git status ~ status of file
+This is a first index.html that GitHUB and Git will commodate exploring Git commands such as git clone ~ takes data from GitHUB and clones it to local cd 'repos' touch ~ creates file git status ~ status of file